samanthamoss87/Project-1/README.md

 ### Language

- - In the Nav bar (on every above 768px) the Contact us link  that is in the right hand corner will move over and be centralised and their will be a Language change option.
+ - In the Nav bar (on every above 768px) the Contact us link  that is in the right hand corner will move over and be centralised and their will be a language change option.
 So customer around the world will be able to read the Content in their language.
 As seen in my figma deisgn.

 ### Search Section
- - In the Nav bar (on every above 768px) the Contact us link that is in the right hand corner will move into the middle and next to the language section will be a magnifying glass for the seach section.
+ - In the Nav bar (on every above 768px) the Contact us link that is in the right hand corner will move into the middle and next to the language section will be a magnifying glass for the search section.
 As seen in my figma design.
- - The user will be able to seach any key words on the site and will take them to the relevant information they require.
+ - The user will be able to search any key words on the site and will take them to the relevant information they require.

 ### Cookies